Ingredient Focus : Oil

 What type of oil should we feed?

-There is a lot of choice when it comes to feeding oil and any good quality, vegetable oil will be suitable to feed to horses.
-The choice of what oil to feed comes down to why you are feeding it.
-If you are looking to support coat and or skin condition, feeding linseed oil is a great idea as the high level of omega-3 fatty acids help with skin cell elasticity and coat shine.
-If you are looking to feed oil for weight gain or as an energy source you can feed liquid vegetable oil but if large quantities need to be fed, this can get messy.
-In addition, a 'splash,' of oil will not increase a horses's calorie intake to encourage weight gain, and larger quantities of oil will increase the number of free radicals that are produced in the horses body.
+A 'splash,' of oil will not increase a horses's calorie intake to encourage weight gain, and larger quantities of oil will increase the number of free radicals that are produced in the horses body.
 Free radicals damage healthy cells, and for every 100ml of liquid that is fed, an additional 100IU of Vitamin E should be added to the feed.
 In this case, opting for a pelleted oil such as a rice bran supplement (rice bran being naturally high in oil) can be beneficial as it takes the messiness away from feeding large quantities of liquid oil and also helps to increase palatability.
 Pelleted oil also has the benefit of ‘staying fresher’ for longer.
 Liquid oil will go rancid very quickly when exposed to air and light whereas pelleted oil supplements are stabilised to avoid this.
 If you aren’t feeding a lot of oil or will only be using it occasionally, a pelleted oil supplement may be a better choice as it will keep for longer.

 Do I need to buy from a specialist?

 Where you buy your oil from will depend on the reason for feeding it.
-If you are looking for linseed oil you will have better luck at a feed merchant than at your local supermarket but if it’s a vegetable oil you are looking for the supermarket can sometimes be the easier and cheaper option to pop in the trolly with the weekly shop.
-Although, most feed merchants will have a good range of liquid oils available either in the feed barn or on the shelf with the rest of the supplements.
-Specialist forms of oil such as pelleted options and fish oil specifically for horses, will only be found through your feed store or online.
-Pelleted sources of oil tend to come in large quantities i.e., 15-20KG bags so will more than likely be with the rest of the horse feed in the feed barn.
+If you are looking for linseed oil you will have better luck at a feed merchant than at your local supermarket, but if it’s a vegetable oil you are looking for, the supermarket can often be the most readily available source.
+However, most feed merchants will have a good range of liquid oils available for customers to chose from.

 Equi-Jewel® is a stabilized rice bran supplement that will increase the energy density of the ration, providing additional calories for weight gain and conditioning.
 The high oil, high fibre, low starch levels make Equi-Jewel® a perfect feed for supporting weight gain in horses more prone to fizzy or excitable behaviours, as well as those with an increased risk of digestive or metabolic issues.
 It is comparable to feeding liquid oil, but does not hinder forage digestion, is much more palatable, and is higher in energy (calories).
 In addition, Equi-Jewel® contains added antioxidants to support muscle health and development.
 You can adjust the amount of Equi-Jewel® you feed accordingly from a minimum of 500g up to a maximum of 1kg per day.